-In 2014, Culture Liverpool produced three major events, among which were the return of the Mersey River Festival and Music on the Waterfront, Liverpool International Music Festival and Giant Spectacular: Memories of August 1914 – all of which combined to attract 1.4 million people, generating an economic impact of £55million.
+Culture Liverpool produced three major events in 2014, among which were the return of the ‘Mersey River Festival’, ‘Music on the Waterfront’, ‘Liverpool International Music Festival’ and ‘Giant Spectacular: Memories of August 1914’ – together attracting 1.4 million people to the city and generating an economic impact of £55 million.

-International Mersey River Festival 2014
+International Mersey River Festival

-The Merseyside Adventure Sailing Trust brought along four Tall Ships crewed by young people aged from 14-25, all of whom were learning about life on the seas aboard the Lady of Avenel, Maybe, Pelican of London and 2041 – The Yacht.
+The Merseyside Adventure Sailing Trust brought along four Tall Ships crewed by young people aged between 14-25, all of whom were learning about life on the seas aboard the Lady of Avenel, Maybe, Pelican of London and 2041 – The Yacht.

-On top of that, 12 Dutch barges appeared as part of a special rally which saw the largest convoy on the Leeds-Liverpool canal for many years.
+And that’s not all.
+12 Dutch barges appeared as part of a special rally which saw the largest convoy on the Leeds-Liverpool canal for many years.

-Live music also took place throughout, with Craig Charles, The Christians, Rhydian, Jaki Graham, Esco Williams, the Band of HM Royal Marines Scotland, Rat Pack Live and Russell Watson among those to perform.
+Live music also took place throughout, with Craig Charles, The Christians, Rhydian, Jaki Graham, Esco Williams, the Band of HM Royal Marines Scotland, Rat Pack Live and Russell Watson among those artists to perform.

-Liverpool International Music Festival 2014
+Liverpool International Music Festival

-Culture Liverpool organised a diverse set of events under the LIMF banner which included; MTV Brand New (a show going to 22 million homes across Europe), BET (Black Entertainment Television) –televised in December to 90 million homes worldwide, Boy George in St George’s Hall in a collaboration with Grammy award-winning producer Steve Levine, ClubMTV as well as several commissions supported by LIMF.
-Other venues included Camp and Furnace, East Villages Arts Club, FACT, The Kazimier, The Bluecoat, The Everyman and Sefton Park Palm House.
+Rich in diversity, LIMF presented a plethora of co-commissioned events including MTV Brand New (broadcast to 22 million homes across Europe), Black Entertainment Television (televised in December and broadcast to 90 million homes worldwide), ClubMTV and Boy George in St George’s Hall in a collaboration with Grammy award-winning producer Steve Levine.
+Hosting stellar line-ups to enhance the already extensive programme were local venues Camp and Furnace, East Villages Arts Club, FACT, The Kazimier, The Bluecoat, The Everyman and Sefton Park Palm House.

 Giant Spectacular: Memories of August 1914

-Two years after the hugely successful Giant Spectacular: Sea Odyssey event in 2012, we rekindled our collaboration with Royal de Luxe to present Memories of August 1914 – a five-day event marking 100 years since the start of the First World War, which took place from 23 to 27 July 2014.
+Two years after the hugely successful ‘Giant Spectacular: Sea Odyssey’ event in 2012, Culture Liverpool rekindled its collaboration with Royal de Luxe to present ‘Memories of August 1914’.

-The event told the story of the Liverpool Pals and reflected that period of optimism and patriotism that was felt across the land in August 1914.
-It was a poignant commemoration of the beginning of World War 1 with Liverpool as the backdrop to Jean Luc Courcoult’s spectacular stories.
+Marking 100 years since the start of the First World War, the event told the story of the Liverpool Pals and reflected on the period of optimism and patriotism that was felt across the land in August 1914.
+It was a poignant commemoration with Liverpool as the backdrop to Jean Luc Courcoult’s spectacular stories.